Plaza Murillo: Names

 The Plaza was originally named the Plaza Mayor (Greatest/Main Plaza) after its construction.
 It was later known during the colonial period as the Plaza de Armas.
-Following independence, it was renamed the 16 July Plaza (Plaza 16 de Julio) on 3 February 1902, in honor of Pedro Murillo, captured and hung by Spanish troops in January 1810.
+Following independence, it was renamed the 16 July Plaza (Plaza 16 de Julio) on 3 February 1902, in honor of Pedro Murillo, captured and hanged by Spanish troops in January 1810.

 History

 The plaza was designed in 1558 as part of the rectilinear grid of La Paz by Juan Gutiérrez Paniagua, who was appointed by Corregidor Ignacio de Aranda, to order the city on the north bank of the Choqueyapu River.
 This region of the city was opposite the existing Spanish settlement, which had numbered about 200 Spaniards with some 5,000 tributary indigenous residents.
 The Plaza Mayor quickly supplanted the previous central square of the Spaniards, which is now called Plaza Alonso de Mendoza.
 Colonial buildings that were built surrounding the plaza include the Cabildo (or city government building, including a jail), a building of the Society of Jesus, the Cathedral, the Royal Treasury (Cajas Reales), and the Bishop's Residence (Casa Obispal).

 The plaza has been a key site for battles for political power in Bolivia.
 It was fought over or defended in numerous revolutionary conflicts, including in 1809, 1811, 1814, 1862, 1865, 1871, 1898, 1946, 1952, and 2002.
 Independence era leaders Pedro Domingo Murillo, Juan Antonio Figueroa, Basilio Catacora, Buenaventura Bueno, Melchor Jiménez, Mariano Graneros, Apolinar Jaén, Gregorio García Lanza, Juan Bautista Sagárnaga, Juan Cordero and Simona Manzaneda were all killed on or near the plaza.
-In the 1946 uprising against Gualberto Villarroel, he was hung from a lamppost in the plaza.
+In the 1946 uprising against Gualberto Villarroel, he was hanged from a lamppost in the plaza.